Donnie's Little Solenoid Helper...

 Which Harley-Davidson motorcycles will this work on?

 Donnie's Little Solenoid Helper (or the DLSH, as it's been called) works on all Evo model Harley-Davidsons with short primary covers (usually isolation-mount engines).
-This includes the FXR and FLH families of motorcycle.
+This includes the FXR and FLH family of motorcycles.

 Most excellent features of the DLSH.